All Episodes

 We Democrats realize how great it was to have a Democrat in the White House.

-We this she congratulated Obama.
+She congratulated Obama.

-She congratulated the Brett girl, and it was only toward the end that she started using the personal pronoun I and talked about moving on to New Hampshire and uh and this sort of stuff.
+And it was only toward the end that she started using the personal pronoun I and talked about moving on to New Hampshire and this sort of stuff.

-There was interesting to look at the people standing behind Mrs. Clinton.
+It was interesting to look at the people standing behind Mrs. Clinton.

-They were all relics of the nineties.
+They were all relics of the 90s.

-You had Bill Clinton on her left, And he was not acknowledged.
+You had Bill Clinton on her left, and he was not acknowledged.

 She did not thank him.